Skip to main content

 Skip the Manual Process

-GhostMyData automatically removes your data from FreeBackgroundCheck and 1,500+ other data brokers.
-One-click removal, continuous monitoring, 98% success rate.
+GhostMyData automatically scans and monitors your data across FreeBackgroundCheck and 1,500+ other data brokers.
+One-click removal, continuous monitoring, and automatic re-removal when your data returns.

 What Information Does FreeBackgroundCheck Collect?